parhamdoustdar/parhamdoustdar.github.io/coaching.md

 suggestions and opinions if you want, but it's only when you explicitly ask for it.

-## What You Get
+## What Do You Get?

 Here is a recap of what you get:

-- A coaching package, customized and optimized just for you
+- A bespoke coaching package, customized and optimized just for you
 - Free two hour coaching session (worth €300)
 - Free 1 hour emergency coaching session per month, in case you get stuck and need help fast (worth €150)
 - Free bonus: Enneagram report to help you identify your core motivations, strengths, challenges, blind spots and more (worth €100)

-If you want to live a full life with your entire being, I'd love to help.
-Please [get in touch](/contact/).
+Please [get in touch](/contact/) if you want to live a full life with your entire being.
+I'd love to help.

 Whatever you do, don't forget: you're precious.
-Even if you don't believe it, act as if that was true.
+Even if you don't believe it today, act as if that was true.

 ## Not ready yet?